MicroEJ/docs/ApplicationDeveloperGuide/sandboxedApplication.rst

 Typical use cases for a Sandboxed Application are:

 - over the air provisioning: the Application is dynamically installed or updated on a device.
-- modularization: a monolithic Standalone Application is separated to multiple Sandboxed Applications; each of them can be started or stopped separately.
+- modularization: a monolithic Standalone Application is split into multiple Sandboxed Applications; each of them can be started or stopped separately.

 The Application development flow requires the following elements: